 Maintaining good physical security in buildings is an important component of network security.
 Access to areas such as server rooms should be limited to people who need access.

 “We’ve got a lot of expensive assets that we’re trying into to protect, along with people,” says Conrad Carson, supervisor of operations engineering at SDN.
 “The whole premise is to control your space and who’s here when, and track their actions.”

 SDN, like many companies, requires all employees to wear identification badges, which double as keys that can be programmed to provide or deny access to specified areas in an office or plant.
 In secure locations, people are likely to be on camera, too.

 Video surveillance and alarm systems have become standard features to enhance security in many commercial settings.
 Less common, but also valuable, are services such Remote Network Monitoring, which SDN provides to keep watch on clients’ networks 24 hours a day, every day of the year.

 Good physical security will help prevent and deter thievery and mischief.
 But rather than a crow bar or sledge hammer, today’s bad guys are more likely to use tools such as an altered thumb drive to infiltrate a corporate network.
 Keep that in mind when planning and implementing your strategy for layered security.

 This is the fifth in a series of blogs about taking a layered approach to cybersecurity.
 The next installment focuses on protecting employee workstations.
-Make sure you don’t miss it by using the button below to subscribe to our weekly blog email.
-You can also find links to our previous blogs in the series below.
+You can find links to our previous blogs in the series below.